 NEET PG 2019 shall be conducted by the National Board of Examinations (NBE) at various exam centres engaged for the purpose.
 The allotment of NEET PG exam centre is done on first cum first serve basis as per the city choices submitted by the candidates during NEET PG application process.
 Candidates shall receive the details of their NEET PG exam 2019 centre approximately 7 days prior to the exam day.
 Exact address and location of the test centre shall be indicated on the NEET PG admit card.

-CLICK HERE for the list of tentative cities where NEET PG exam shall be conducted.
+CLICK HERE for the tentative cities list where NEET PG exam shall be conducted.

 It is recommended for the candidates to familiarize themselves with the NEET PG exam centre location at least one day prior to the exam day and plan their travel accordingly.